-We've let time move on now to .
-N-Tracking is great at keeping screens refreshed with data so now there are only 6 aircraft matching flight ID AAL in the others list.
+N-Tracking is great at keeping screens refreshed with data so now there are only 6 aircraft matching flight ID AAL in the OTHERS section.

 Click the Reduced button.

-And now let's switch back to the standard content list view.
+Let's switch back to the standard Flight List view.

 Click the Standard View button.